 5) a laser cutter (if you don't want to cut the leather by hand)

-Attached are four files with the specific pattern I used:
+Attached are five files with the specific pattern I used:

 1) a .dwg file (autocad file) at full scale (inches)

 2) a .dxf file at full scale (inches

 3) a 1/4 scale pdf with a few dimensions

 4) a 1/4 scale pdf with no dimensions

 5) a full scale pdf with no dimensions

 Teachers!
 Did you use this instructable in your classroom?